 In the meantime, the best thing you can do is to avoid letting your symptoms stress you out.
 I know it’s easier said than done — trust me, I’ve been there!

 Stressing about VS symptoms appears to make your symptoms worse.
 It creates a feedback loop of negative emotions which grows out of control.
-This feedback can be really tough to get out of it.
+This feedback loop can be really tough to get out of it.
 So, do your best to try breaking the connection between your negative emotional response to your symptoms.

 So, do your best to try breaking the connection between your negative emotional response to your symptoms.
 I’ve documented everything I know about how to break this feedback loop in my articles and videos.
 So please be sure to check them out while you’re waiting to get help from a trained professional.